-For some reason I really like the expression “how to adult“.
+For some reason, I really like the expression “how to adult“.
 Not because there’s a particular guide we all need to follow in order to become successful adults, but because it sounds relatively existential and I believe all of us at some point wonder how exactly to do that thing called ADULTING.

-I’ve always imagined that being an adult will automatically mean I’d be super organised, have enormous amount of energy and time to get everything done.
-I thought that I’d be able to juggle many tasks such as my education, my relationship, my work, my home chores and all the other activities I keep on getting myself into.
+I’ve always imagined that being an adult will automatically mean I’d be super organised, have an enormous amount of energy and time to get everything done.
+I thought that I’d be able to juggle many tasks such as my education, my relationship, my work, my home chores, and all the other activities I keep on getting myself into.

 Honestly, I’ve been a crappy adult recently (compared to my imaginary standards at least).
 I’ve managed to get all the things I need done except for one – organise my new flat and keep it tidy.
 Even though having everything relatively under control should be satisfying enough, I feel like I’m not accomplishing anything.
 I don’t have the energy to go to the gym, to cook, to write, even to go out and do what I used to love doing the most – singing.